Jesse Owens: Ohio State University

-Owens attended Ohio State University after his father found employment, which ensured that the family could be supported.
+Owens entered Ohio State University in 1933 after his father found employment, which supported the family.
 Affectionately known as the "Buckeye Bullet" and under the coaching of Larry Snyder, Owens won a record eight individual NCAA championships, four each in 1935 and 1936.
-His career total of eight individual NCAA titles remains the most, despite only two years of Varsity competition—which included an undefeated junior year in 1936 where he won all 42 events he entered.
-Though Owens enjoyed athletic success, he had to live off campus with other African-American athletes.
-When he traveled with the team, Owens was restricted to ordering carry-out or eating at "blacks-only" restaurants.
-Similarly, he had to stay at "blacks-only" hotels.
-Owens did not receive a scholarship for his efforts, so he continued to work part-time jobs to pay for school.
+His career total of eight individual NCAA titles remains the most, despite only two years of varsity competition—which included an undefeated junior year in 1936 where he won all 42 events he entered.
+Though Owens enjoyed athletic success, he was forced to live off campus with other African-American athletes.
+When he traveled with the team, Owens was restricted to ordering carry-out or eating at "blacks-only" restaurants and had to stay at "blacks-only" hotels.
+Owens did not receive a scholarship, so he continued to work part-time jobs to pay for school.
+Owens struggled as a student at Ohio State, and was placed on academic probation in 1936 and 1940.
+He dropped out in 1941 without earning a degree.